 If you’re looking to learn some more things about Spain, check out our list of interesting facts about Spain and if you’re looking for some things to add to your Spain bucket list, check out our list of things you can only do in Spain.

 If you’re traveling on a budget, public transport is your best friend.
 Generally, the cheapest way of traveling between cities in Spain is by bus.
-If this is your plan, you can use our Busbud discount code to save on all bus journeys in Spain.
+If this is your plan, you can use our Busbud discount code (for more info, check out our Busbud review)to save on all bus journeys in Spain.
 Another alternative is train travel but train tickets can get expensive (especially on long distances) unless you have a pre-booked pass (mind these are not cheap to get but if you travel frequently across the country, you might make it worth your money).

 If you’re in a rush, you can also travel between cities via a flight.
 From my experience, the two cheapest airlines with local flights around the country are Iberia and Ryanair.

 However, keeping in mind that you’d be traveling alone, these transportation methods can make you feel lonely, especially if you’re covering a long distance.
 But what kind of guide to traveling solo in Spain this would be if we don’t have an exciting alternative?
 It’s Bla Bla Car.
 I know the name sounds silly but this app is widely used in Spain and with it, you can find drivers in your area traveling to the place you’re going to.

 This way, you can travel for cheap, meet locals, learn Spanish, and learn a lot about local culture along the way.
 To get an idea of the prices, a journey from Madrid to Barcelona costs around 40 euros.
 Having the distance in mind, this price is slightly higher than the price of gas you’d pay for the journey if you rented a car.